thomvaill/tads-boilerplate/README.example.md

 - Specify the correct paths in it
 - Run `./tads ansible-playbook localhost deploy` to update changes

-You can also override some Ansible variables locally doing the same with the `ansible/groups_vars/localhost_overrides.sample.yml` file.
+You can also override some Ansible variables locally doing the same with the `ansible/groups_vars/localhost_overrides.sample.yml` file (useful for credentials and applicative environment variables).

 ## Test in a production-like environment with Vagrant